ballerina-attic/ballerina-demo/README.md

 import wso2/twitter;
 import ballerina/config;

-// create an endpoint for the external web service to use endpoint http:Client homer {
+// Create an endpoint for the external web service to use. endpoint http:Client homer {
  url: "http://www.simpsonquotes.xyz"
 };